leighhalliday/savonrb.com/milestones.md

 need to talk to services in a service oriented architecture and it started with a very basic set of features.

-Compared to today, the interface was dead simple.
-And one of the reasons for today's complexity is, that I build Savon to be hackable.
+Compared to today, the initial interface was dead simple.
+And one of the reasons for today's complexity is, that Savon was build to be hackable.
 Almost everything can be accessed and changed.
 SOAP and all its non-standard implementations are rather difficult to get right, so I decided to allow you to tweak everything.

-As it turns out though, this decision makes it hard to refactor the code and add new features, because Savon exposes way too much internal state.
+As it turns out, this decision makes it hard to refactor the code and add new features, because Savon exposes way too much internal state.

 So here's my plan to change the current situation: